edhowland/viper/doc/help/keys.md

 Within each group, all items are sorted alphanumerically

 Unbound keys are listed as : Unbound.
-Users are free to bind these to new actions.
-[Go to binding keys help](bind)
+Users are free to bind these to new actions. [binding keys help](bind)

 ## Control keys